williamdemeo/ds644-spring2023/lecture/LearningResources.md

 +  [Glossary of Scala and FP terms](http://docs.scala-lang.org/glossary/).

-+  Scala By Example, for more examples which illustrate concepts covered in the lectures.

-Scala Cheatsheet, for a quick reference covering pattern matching syntax, for-comprehension syntax, and more.
++  [Scala Cheatsheet](https://docs.scala-lang.org/cheatsheets/), for a quick reference covering pattern matching syntax, for-comprehension syntax, and more.

-Completed

 ----------------